 *Donations are fully tax-deductible

-Friends of Ski Mountain Mining History seek to stabilize and preserve the legacy of historic mining structures.
+Friends of Ski Mountain Mining History is a committee of the Park City Museum who seek to stabilize and preserve the legacy of historic mining structures.

 WHO WE ARE

 We are local Park City residents, tourists and friends who cherish mountain skiing and the historic mine sites.
 Of the 70 mines which once operated in Park City, about half are within the boundaries of Park City Mountain Resort.
 Many of the mine sites are dilapidated and in immediate need of repair.
 It is important to us to preserve this rich mining legacy for future residents and visitors.

 HOW CAN I HELP?

 - Donate: Contributions will help fund the stabilization and preservation of these historic mining structures.

 - Attend: We will have fundraising events throughout the year.